Ankit01Gehlot/Recipe-WebApp/README.md

 # Recipe-WebApp
 In this WebApp users can search for recipes by their name or ingredients.
-User (if logged in) can also add their recipes and also edit their uploaded recipes.
+User (if logged in) can add their recipes and edit their uploaded recipes.
 Home shows list of all recipes.

 Backend is build using Python3 and Django 3.0